Jessica Alba: Personal life

 Alba met Cash Warren, son of actor Michael Warren, while filming Fantastic Four in 2004.
 They were married in Los Angeles in May 2008.
-They have three children: daughters Honor Marie, born in June 2008, and Haven Garner born in August 2011, and a son, Hayes, born in December 2017.
+They have three children: two daughters and a son.
 The first pictures of her eldest daughter, which appeared in the July 2008 issue of OK! magazine, reportedly earned Alba US$1.5 million.
 On January 16, 2025, Alba announced that they had separated followed by filing for divorce the next month.

 As of July 2025, Alba was dating actor Danny Ramirez.

 In 2014, Alba appeared in Henry Louis Gates Jr.'s genealogy series Finding Your Roots, which documented her learning about her lineage, which was traced back to the ancient Maya civilization.
 The show's research indicated that her surname was not inherited from a Spanish man, since her father's paternal line (Y-DNA) was Haplogroup Q-M3, being Indigenous American in origin.
 His matrilineal line (mtDNA) was Jewish and revealed that lawyer Alan Dershowitz is a genetic relative of hers.
 Alba's global admixture was 72.7% European, 22.5% Native American ("East Asian and Native American"), 2% sub-Saharan African, 0.3% Middle Eastern and North African, 0.1% South Asian and 2.4% "no match".